hashmatter/pm/README.md

 # hashmatter

-*Draft - to be locked by end of June*

 [**hashmatter**](https://hashmatter.com) is a research and development lab focused on improving distributed and P2P protocols towards better privacy and metadata resistance.
-Our long term vision is to build software that enables the privacy preserving and metadata resistant decentralized web.
+Our mission is to build software that enables developers to build a privacy preserving and metadata resistant decentralized web.

 ### Background

 The ethos of the P2P community and the decentralized web is characterized by allowing people and communities to interoperate and collaborate without the need for external stewardship.
-This new paradigm opens doors for user self-sovereignty, personal data ownership and freedom from central authorities which incentives tend to lock-in their users and to hold and monetize private data in order to maximize their profits.
-However, P2P and decentralized protocols are complex and collaboration between multiple independent parties often leaks metadata that can be used to target individuals and communities.
-While centralized client-server designs disclose user’s behavior and social graph to one centralized entity (the service owner), naive decentralized systems potentially disclose that information to everyone in the network. **While it is clear that current P2P systems are not focusing on metadata privacy, failing to deliver it will render decentralized systems unusable and unattractive for mass adoption or as a viable alternative to centralized services.**
+This new paradigm opens doors for user self-sovereignty, personal data ownership and freedom from central authorities which incentives tend to lock-in their users and to use and monetize private data in order to maximize their profits.
+However, P2P and decentralized protocols are complex and collaboration between multiple untrusted parties often leaks metadata that can be used to target individuals and communities.
+While centralized client-server designs disclose user’s behavior and social graph to one centralized entity (the service owner), naive decentralized systems potentially disclose that information to everyone in the network. **Current P2P and dweb projects are not focusing on privacy.
+Failing to deliver on privacy and security will render decentralized application unusable and unattractive for mass adoption or as a viable alternative to centralized services.**

-It is hard to design and implement collaboration networks (read P2P and decentralized) without leaking considerable amount of informations about user behavior, her interests and social graph: Peer collaboration requires, by definition, to .
-In addition, mental models, concepts and primitives that enable privacy preserving decentralized and P2P systems are lacking.
-There is also a large gap between academic research on privacy preserving P2P networking and currently deployed  P2P projects.
+It is hard to design and implement collaboration networks (read P2P and decentralized) without leaking considerable amount of informations about user behavior, her interests and social graph.
+In addition, the community lacks the mental models, concepts and primitives necessary to build privacy preserving decentralized and P2P systems.
+There is a large gap between academic research on privacy and production systems.
 At hashmatter we are committed to:

-- close the gap between academia and industry: bring the of the art on research of privacy preserving networks to the industry as soon as possible;
+- Close the gap between academia and industry: To bring the state the art on research of privacy preserving networks to the industry as soon as possible;
-- building modular and easy to use primitives and protocols for enhancing privacy in P2P networks;
+- To build modular and easy to use primitives and protocols for enhancing privacy in P2P networks;
-- improve developer and system designer awareness about privacy enhancing technologies;
+- To improve developer and system designer awareness about privacy enhancing technologies;
-- measure and assess privacy in current P2P networks and understand how to improve privacy of current P2P networks and services.
+- To measure and assess privacy in current P2P networks and understand how to improve privacy of current P2P networks and services.

 ## Roadmap (Q3, Q4)